mora9715/flock_gifs/README.md

 # Flock Images App

-Backend for a simple Flock app that allows uploading images and sending them, using slash command
+A simple Flock app to upload images and post them to chat using slash command

 ## Features
 - Automatic user add/delete managment
+- Automatic thumbnail generation for previews, including GIF animations
-- Possibility to add/delete image to Featured Images (for a particular user)
+- Possibility to add/delete image to Featured (for a particular user)
+- Per-user settings such as max image height/width